epfl-ada/ada-2020-project-milestone-p3-p3_adahn/README.md

 (FAUT DEVELOPPER PLUS LES COMPARAISONS/TESTS QU'ON VA FAIRE JE PENSE)

 ### Proposed timeline :
-As we will have around 3 weeks to work on this extension of the study, we will start by answering the two first questions during the first week.
-The second week, we will get the Wikipedia and Cencus datatset and during the third week analyze those datatsets to answer the two other questions.
+As we will have around 3 weeks to work on this extension of the study, we will start by answering the two first questions during the first week, as well as collecting the Wikipedia and Census dataset.
+The second week we will analyze those datatsets to answer the two final questions.
+The third week will be use to review the results and write down the possible outcomes of the data analysis.

-(JE PENSE JE SUIS PLUS CHAUD A RACCOURCIR UN PEU LA TIMELINE EN MODE : 2 PREMIèRES QUESTIONS + DATASET WIKI DURANT LA 1 SEMAINE ET ANALYSE DES 2 DERNIERES QUESTIONS DURANT LA 2E, COMME CA ON EST LARGE)
-(dahn: Je suis d'accord, deux premières questions première semaine et en parallèle je récupère les deux dataset en ligne)

 ### Organization within the team